zabir-aa/tweeter/README.md

-# Tweeter
+Hi, I am Abdullah Ahmad Zabir

+.... and this is:

-Tweeter is a simple, single-page Twitter clone.
+Tweeter: a simple, single-page Twitter clone.

 ## Getting Started